 jeff wadsworth is the senior executive responsible for Battelle’s laboratory management business.
 He was the director of Oak Ridge National Laboratory from 2003-2007.
 Prior to that he served a year at Battelle’s world headquarters and was a member of the White House Transition Planning Office for the Department of Homeland Security.
 He served 10 years as a senior manager at Lawrence Livermore National Laboratory.

-Craig Weaver currently serves as Managing Director of Bechtel Management Company Limited (BMCL) the UK subsidiary of Bechtel Systems and Infrastructure Inc. He is responsible for all BSII activities in the UK primarily focused on the UK Ministry of Defence and UK Nuclear Decommissioning Authority (NDA).
+Craig Weaver currently serves as Senior Vice President of Bechtel Management Company Limited (BMCL) the UK subsidiary of Bechtel Systems and Infrastructure Inc. He is responsible for all BSII activities in the UK primarily focused on the UK Ministry of Defence and UK Nuclear Decommissioning Authority (NDA).
 Craig was elected a senior vice president of Bechtel in 2001.